LJ-Zer/Visio_Algo/README.md

 ## The followiung branches are used to do a process of face cropped up to facial recognition.
 VisioAccelerAI is a capstone project.
 Its main goal is to inference a facial recognition system into an FPGA board to boost the computational capability of the model to have its application of real-time attendance monitoring system.
 There are two main branches for this repository.

-## Just follow the stepsfrom the README section of each branches
+## Just follow the steps from the README section of each branches

 # Visio_Train
 - This branch is a framework (files, scripts, dependencies) used to build and train a facial recognition model.